 In our 2011 report on the regulation and governance of health research, the Academy set out a vision for the HRA.
 We highlighted the need for the HRA to be able to respond to the regulatory needs of emerging areas of health and to take advantage of new (e.g. statistical) techniques that could improve the monitoring of clinical trials.
 This is acknowledged in the draft Bill in Clause 68 (5) where the it states that the 'HRA must keep under review matters relating to the ethics of health or social care research and matters relating to the regulation of such research'.
-To do this it will need its own horizon scanning capacity (as the HFEA has) or access to that of others.
+To do this it will need its own horizon scanning capacity (as the Human Fertilisation and Embryology Authority has) or access to those of others.
+External sources include the Department of Health's new Emerging Science and Bioethics Advisory Committee, of which the Academy is a member.
+Engagement with stakeholders such as researchers (as proposed below) will also provide an early warning of new opportunities and challenges.

-Two areas within the Academy's vision for the HRA are not included within the Bill's list of its roles or functions.
-We would like these to be considered by the Committee for inclusion.
+Two areas within the Academy's vision for the HRA that are not included within the Bill's list of its roles or functions.
+We would like these to be considered for inclusion.

-- Measuring performance.
+• Measuring performance.
 We would like to see the HRA have a role in developing metrics and indicators for the regulation and governance pathway as a whole, and monitoring these to ensure that improvements are being made.
 It will be important to ensure that the timeline is not being manipulated (e.g. by 'stopping the clock' more often) and that the introduction of new benchmarks for Trust's research performance does not discourage them from undertaking certain types of research (e.g. on rare diseases).
-In the HRA's annual report (specified in Schedule 7, Part 3) we would expect to see metrics demonstrating how its own performance has contributed to decreases in the time taken to get regulatory approval and progress towards creating a single portal for applications for health research. - Communication and engagement.
-In fulfilling its roles and functions, the HRA will need to engage with a wide range of stakeholders.
-This will include patients and the wider public as the HRA seeks to protect and promote their interests, and researchers in academia, industry and charities to gain feedback on whether it is being successful in its work to coordinate and standardise research and increase the proportionality of regulation.
-We are aware that the HRA has been in dialogue with patients and their representatives since its establishment.
-For example we welcome the establishment of the HRA's Collaboration and Development group, on which the Academy is represented.
-However, we note that there is no formal commitment to this type of engagement by the HRA in the Bill.
+In the HRA's annual report (specified in Schedule 7, Part 3) we would expect to see metrics demonstrating how its own performance has contributed to decreases in the time taken to get regulatory approval and progress towards creating a single portal for applications for health research.